-Trauma Specialist 3-Part Series Training Certification – A NASW-VA sponsored & recognized certificate training program – A sequel to “The Body Keeps the Score” ©*
+Trauma Specialist Certification & Recertification Training – A NASW-VA sponsored & recognized certificate training program – A sequel to “The Body Keeps the Score” ©*

 The CTS is a 42- hour peer-reviewed Certificate Training Program developed for master’s level behavioral science practitioners interested in a Virginia NASW Trauma Specialist Certification credential, certifying practitioners as specialists in Trauma Assessment and Trauma-Treatment Focused Intervention in the State of Virginia.